JohnAustinDev/word-dvd/trunk/ReadMe.txt

 audio directory
 ---------------
-Audio files for the project can be put in the audio directory.
+Audio files for the project should be put in the audio directory.
 Audio is optional and can be disabled by checking the "no-audio" checkbox on the word-dvd control window.
 They are ideally one chapter per file, but can contain more than one chapter (even a whole book).